 SavvyMoney is an online tool that provides users with free access to their credit score, explains factors impacting it and gives suggestions on how it can be improved.
-The aim of the company is to empower the control of financial health with easy understandable advice about credits and debts, help monitor the credit score according to the interest rates and provide users with more economic options.
+The company aims to empower the control of financial health with easily understandable advice about credits and debits, help monitor the credit score according to the interest rates and provide users with more economic options.

-Application works with sensitive data of real users and limited access to it is required.
-From the one side, all passwords for database access, API tokens or any other sensitive configuration parameters for Production instances must be securely stored with limited access to them only by authorized personnel and removed from the application code level.
+The application works with sensitive data of real users and limited access to it is required.
+On one hand, all passwords for database access, API tokens or any other sensitive configuration parameters for Production instances must be securely stored with limited access to them only by authorized personnel and removed from the application code level.

-On another side, there must be a way for effective development and testing on QA and Staging Environments.
-So strict separation of application’s codebase from its configuration is required here.
+On the other hand, there must be a way for effective development and testing on QA and Staging Environments.
+That’s why the strict separation of application’s codebase from its configuration is required here.

 All sensitive configuration parameters from classic *.properties files are moved into the AWS Parameter Store and all *.property files with other parameters are moved into the CodeCommit.
-Spring Cloud Config service reads properties from CodeCommit and REST API application calls Spring Cloud Config for required properties on startup or on-demand refresh.
-Write access to Parameters store and CodeCommit has only authorized personnel.
+Spring Cloud Config service reads properties from CodeCommit, and REST API application calls Spring Cloud Config for required properties on startup or on-demand refresh.
+The access to Parameters store and CodeCommit have only authorized persons.

 |AWS IAM role attached to EC2 instance with permission to Read parameters from Parameter Store.|

 AWS IAM User that has permissions to edit records in the Parameter Store.